 The primary responsibility of the board is to interpret the provisions of the Fairfield zoning code and to hear and decide appeals where it is alleged there is an error in any order, requirement or decision of determination by an administrative officials in the enforcement of such codes.
 Board of Zoning Appeals Agendas.

 The Civil Service Commission of the City shall administer the Civil Service provisions of the genearl laws of Ohio for the classified employees of the City and school district.

 Cultural Arts Advisory Commission (Parks & Recreation)

 The Cultural Arts Advisory Commission serves as an advisory group to the Parks and Recreation Board on cultural arts activities within Fairfield with special attention to public education of the importance of arts programming, to enlistment of support from civic groups and businesses, and to exploration of cultural arts opportunities for the City of Fairfield.
-Fairfield Friend of the Arts Application.
+Cultural Arts Advisory Commission Meeting Minutes.

 Design Review Committee (Development Services)